Introduction

 }

-method needs a return type now.
-The returned type is Column
+Tada!
+Notice how the view method needs a return type now.
+The returned type is Column because the column! macro produces

-a widget of this type—just like button
+a widget of this type—just like button produces a widget of the Button type.

-type has a generic type parameter.
+You may also have noticed that this Column type has a generic type parameter.
 This type parameter simply specifies the type

 of messages the widget may produce.
-In this case, it takes our Message
+In this case, it takes our Message because the increment and decrement buttons inside

 the column produce messages of this type.